microsoft/MIDI/README.md

 ![High-level view of the MIDI stack](img/high-level-view.png)

+## Key Features

+* **Multi-client by default**.
+Unless an endpoint is configured to not allow shared connections, any endpoint (including MIDI 1.0 devices) can be used by multiple applications at the same time.
+* **Faster**.
+In our testing, we've found that the new infrastructure is much faster at sending and receiving messages compared to the older API, even with plugins configured in the service.
+There are no built-in speed caps or throttling in Windows MIDI Services, even for older USB MIDI 1.0 devices.
+* **Lower Jitter**.
+Along with speed comes lower jitter.
+This will vary by transport type (USB vs Network vs Virtual), but the jitter is in the low microsecond range.
+* **Extensible**.
+The service has been designed to be extensible by Microsoft and third-parties.
+New types of transports can be added at any time, including during prototyping of a new transport specification.
+Similarly, message processing plugins can also be developed by Microsoft or third-parties and used for production and/or prototyping.
+No driver experience required in most cases.
+* **UMP-Centric**.
+The new API fully embraces MIDI 2.0 and the Universal MIDI Packet format.
+* **Better tools**.
+We supply the `midi.exe` Windows MIDI Services Console for developers and power users, or anyone comfortable with the command line.
+You can use it to monitor endpoints, send and receive messages, send/capture SysEx data and much more.
+We'll deliver the MIDI Settings GUI app after our initial release.
+* **Open Source**.
+The source code is open and available to everyone under a permissive license.
+Not sure how something works?
+Want to create a transport but aren't sure how we did it?
+Want to investigate a bug or contribute a feature?
+The code is there for you to explore.

+Note: MIDI CI functionality, which does not technically require OS support, will be coming after version 1.0.
+We intend to add helpers for profiles, property exchange, MUID tracking, and more.
+In the meantime, applications can send and receive MIDI CI messages without anything in their way.

 ## Key documentation

 Currently, the documentation is focused on developers.
 Although Windows MIDI Services supports the latest version of Windows 10, developers need to run a Windows Insider Canary version of Windows 11 to be able to use the USB Driver.